iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.19.010_02/report.md

 > Installed just to check a covid test result.
 I see no way of doing that.
 The only thing I see is how to make an appointment.
 What a waste if time.<br> :date: __2020-10-02 16:35:27__

 > This app i not user friendly I have typed in my information +5 times correctly, then stating your unsure it is who I say I am..
 I know you guys are slammed but honestly please do something.
 I've waited on the phone with tech support on regards of my Account info for over 40 minutes.
 Then I got annoyed and hung up.
 Called again and once again still on the phone for more than 20 minutes.
 The auto record states you will only be waiting for 20 minutes.<br> :date: __2020-09-25 01:55:53__

-> I waited two hours to be seen, and kept getting canceled on each time I got to my turn on the waitlist.
-Four different times.
-I hate leaving negative reviews, but this experience was awful and extremely frustrating.<br> :date: __2020-09-15 20:56:55__